MLS A to Z at the U

 • ACADEMIC CALENDAR AND FIRST DAY OF CLASSES

-Review the law school academic calendar posted here.
-MLS courses will begin on Monday, August 18, 2025.
+Review the law school academic calendar for important dates and deadlines.
+MLS courses will begin on Monday, August 17, 2026 and end on Friday, November 27, 2026.

 • ACCESSIBILITY AND ACADEMIC ACCOMMODATIONS